 Don’t be flippant with your money, make sure you have a really good understanding of what things cost and what your money is worth.
 How much does a bottle of water cost you at home?
 Keep that number in mind and work out how much you’re paying for water in your holiday spot.
 Is it worth it?
 Are you being ripped off?
 Money doesn’t lose its value just because you’re on holidays, so be as discerning as you would be if you were at home.

 21. Travel as a group or pair

 Solo travel is great in terms of character building and discovering yourself, it’s not so great when it comes to cost.
 If you have friends or a loved one or partner you can travel with, do it.
 Even if you make a friend along the way, someone you completely trust, team up with them to split costs where possible.
-You can save a lot on hotel or hostel rooms, group discounts for activities and transport as well as chipping in for food costs etc.
+You can save a lot on rooms, get group discounts for activities and transport as well as chipping in for food costs etc.

 22. Check out travel booking companies

 Get a loose travel itinerary in your mind or an idea of where you want to go then check out travel booking companies to see what they have on offer.
 While it can feel like the best way to save money is to book each piece of your journey yourself, it can pay to go with a booking company in some instances.
 They often have deals or established relationships with hotels and airlines that mean discounts for you!
 On our honeymoon Matt and I got a one-night layover stay at a Singapore hotel for $40au including airport transfers, thanks to Flight Centre.
 If you’re lucky enough to travel for business, a company like Corporate Traveller can be really useful too.

 23. Use free days at Museums and Art Galleries